yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

     > 1. Create a pull request from integration to main (if you have no changes in integration, first commit a simple change in your own dev branch by adding a comment to the score.py script for instance), and bring this over to integration via a Pull Request from your dev branch to integration.
 Once the CI workflow has completed, a Pull Request from integration to main will be automatically created.
     > 2. Observe the status of the Pull Request to main: it should have triggered the CD run (based on the workshop_cd.yml triggers definition), and there should be a rule that prevents merging the Pull Request until the CD workflow completes succesfully.

+6. You can also implement a manual gate to introduce manual approval process prior to production deployment.
+It can be done by setting environment protection rules in GitHub.
+Please follow the [guide](https://cloudlumberjack.com/posts/github-actions-approvals/))

 ## Success criteria

-- The CD pipeline runs sucessfully each time a PR request to 'main' is opened.
-Please test this by triggering a new CI run (which on success should generate a PR to main), or creating your own PR to main.
+- The CD pipeline runs sucessfully each time a CI training workflow completes.
+Please test this by triggering a new CI run or trigger the workflow manually.
 - Each CD run updates the deployment which is currently at 0%, and then swaps it to 100% once tested properly via the CD test custom action.

 ## Reference materials